-ESCIONLINE SURVEY STATISTICS Note that the Campus and Departmental Norms for this Survey are based ONLY on other ESCI Online Cr Due to the different method of data collection, these Norms do not include ESCI Surveys collected by the paper 6/23/23 Courses. rvey are based ONLY on other ESCI Online Cou include ESCI Surveys collected by the paper response forms.
+ESCIONLINE SURVEY STATISTICS 6/23/23 Note that the Campus and Departmental Norms Due to the different method of data collection, these M Courses. rvey are based ONLY on other ESCI Online Cou include ESCI Surveys collected by the paper rses. response forms.
 End of Spring Quarter 2023 -- ESCI Online Department and Campus Norms taken over time span: Fall Quarter 2018 - Spring Quarter 2023 D Rank: Teaching Associate Course: Cl Abbry: CMPSC Instructor: HANSEN K D Rank: Teaching Associate Course: CMPSC 40 0100 Type: Lecture Department: COMPUTER SCIENCE Course Enrollment: 95 Guidelines for "Interpreting ESCI Data" and a description of the "Report Output" can be found at http://oi.cid.ucsb.edu/esci.
-NOTICE: Please examine these evaluations upon receipt and immediately report any suspected errors to: ESCI Office, Instructional Development, 1130 Kerr Hall (x4278) or (id-esci@ucsb.edu/ Throughout the course, we were given many useful examples and thorough explanations on how to write proofs.
+NOTICE: Please examine these evaluations upon receipt and immediately report any suspected errors to: ESCI Office, Instructional Development, 1130 Kerr Hall (x4278) or (id-esci@ucsb.edu) Throughout the course, we were given many useful examples and thorough explanations on how to write proofs.
 The homework feels like the most vital part of the course.
 This was the first course that taught me about proofs and how to write them.
 I've seen proofs, theorem, and related ideas in other classes, but this class went into depth and gave me a good fundamental understanding.
 The Regrade Requests, Piazza, and chalkboard problems.
 The lectures in this course were the most valuable out of all the courses I have taken this year.
 The content is explained clearly and the pace of the class is very good.
 I learned the most from attending lecture.
 I think the lectures were good with pair share and all of the different ways to get students involved to keep them interested.
 The homework assignments were pretty good although there were a couple that took much longer than others.
 The quizzes were good difficulty and had good frequency to help ground you and show you what you know and what you need to work on.
 Piazza was really helpful and participation points are good because they kept me going to section which further helped my understanding.
 The arrangement of topics and balance between homework and quizzes was good.
 The proof examples and willingness to answer questions.
 The lectures.
 I like the homework based grading schedule and the frequent quizzes instead of a midterm.
 I like basically all of it so not sure what helpful feedback I can really give...
 I found the lectures very helpful but sometimes they were a little hard to follow; the homework is good because it gives me a chance to use LaTeX which I like while practicing writing proofs which is helpful.
-Liked the course, curriculum made sense and the course, curricular made sense
+Liked the course, curriculum made sense